climate-tech-handbook/climate-tech-handbook/docs/intro.md

 title: Get started
 displayed_sidebar: docSidebar
 ---
+import ImageCard from '../src/components/ImageCard/ImageCard';

+## Introduction

-## What are you doing in the next 5 years?
+### What are you doing in the next 5 years?

 ![ikigai](../static/img/Climate+Action+Venn+diagram.jpg)